-LGIMI has delegated authority to the LGIMH Risk Committee, who provide oversight of the LGIM Division's Risk Framework, acceptable risk taking, and its risk management policies and procedures, noting that there is no requirement under MIFIDPRU 7.3.1R for LGIMI to establish its own Risk Committee.
+The LGIMH Risk Committee has delegated authority to provide oversight of the LGIM Division's Risk Framework, acceptable risk taking, and its risk management policies and procedures.
+As such, a modification has been granted by the FCA to LGIML to the requirement at MIFIDPRU 7.3.1R.